tinymce/tinymce-docs/_includes/configuration/general/theme-url.md

 ## theme_url

 This option enables you to specify location of the current theme.
-Enables you to load TinyMCE from one URL for example a CDN then load a local theme on the current server.
+Enables you to load TinyMCE from one URL, for example a CDN, then load a local theme on the current server.

-Example of usage
+### Example of usage

 ```js
 tinymce.init({